nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result (with correct prediction and less false positives).
+The detection pipeline is outlined as follows:

+* Convert the image to YCrCb colorspace
+* Extract 3-channel HOG features plus spatially binned color and histograms of color in the feature vector
+* Apply sliding window search on the image with three different scales
+* Generate a heatmap of the identified boxes
+* Threshold the heatmap and identify labeled objects from the image
+* Plot boxes around the identified cars

+Some examples of the detection pipeline are given below:

 ![pipepline][img4]
 ![pipepline][img5]
 ![pipepline][img6]

 ---

 ### Video Implementation